-Students are admitted to all programs.
 Students in the entry-level program are admitted only in September.
 A "three year option" has been available for students who wished to pursue the professional degree on a modified part time basis.
 Program plans for three year option students are determined by the program to assure a logical sequence for required courses.
-Please note: the three-year option will no longer be available to applicants applying for matriculation that starts in 2020.
+Please note: the three-year option will no longer be available to applicants applying for matriculation that starts in 2019.
 Continuous registration is expected of all students.

 The program invites applications from students who hold a baccalaureate degree granted by a college or university of recognized standing.
-Prerequisites are: (a) a minimum of 6 credits (semester hours) in either separate courses or a combined one-year course in anatomy and physiology; a science course with a lab (if a lab is not included in A/P).; a mechanical physics course (including movement and mechanics of movement) is recommended, but not required; (b) 9 credits in psychology, including a course in developmental psychology covering the lifespan from birth to death; (c) 3 credits in the social sciences, such as sociology or anthropology; (d) 3 credits in English composition or an equivalent writing course; (e) 3 credits of introductory statistics and (f) 3 credits in humanities, such as literature, history, or philosophy.
+Prerequisites are: (a) a minimum of 6 credits (semester hours) in either separate courses or a combined one-year course in anatomy and physiology; a science course with a lab (if a lab is not included in A/P).; (b) 9 credits in psychology, including a course in developmental psychology covering the lifespan from birth to death and a course in abnormal psychology; (c) 3 credits in the social sciences, such as sociology or anthropology; (d) 3 credits in English composition or an equivalent writing course; (e) 3 credits of introductory statistics and (f) 3 credits in humanities, such as literature, history, or philosophy.
 Current certification in community cardiopulmonary resuscitation is required by the time of matriculation.

-Advanced placement courses that satisfied undergraduate requirements will only be considered if the earned score on the advanced placement exam meets the standard set by Columbia and

-Barnard Colleges of Columbia University.
+Advanced placement courses that satisfied undergraduate requirements will only be considered if the earned score on the advanced placement exam meets the standard set by Columbia and Barnard Colleges of Columbia University.
 Life experience credit, such as CLEP, is not acceptable.
 Prerequisite courses must carry a letter grade.
 Pass/fail grades are not acceptable.